-Cryptocurrencies have seen strong gains going into 2021 and the IRS is gearing up to ensure that traders and investors pay their fair share of taxes.
+Cryptocurrencies have seen strong gains going into 2021 and the crypto IRS tax is gearing up to ensure that traders and investors do not indulge in illegal practices like crypto tax evasion.
 With a widening $500 billion tax gap in the United States, many experts believe that the half-trillion-dollar cryptocurrency space could be a major source of underpaid taxes, particularly given its meteoric rise.

 Let’s take a look at the IRS’ move from education to enforcement and how your crypto tax software can help you avoid any tax problems.

 The IRS has historically taken an educational stance when it comes to cryptocurrencies.
 Over the past couple of years, the agency sent out thousands of letters warning taxpayers of their responsibility to pay taxes on cryptocurrency gains.
 While these letters warned of potential penalties if found committing crypto tax evasion, the agency has not taken aggressive enforcement actions thus far.

 The addition of a new cryptocurrency question at the top of Form 1040 suggests that the agency may be transitioning from education to enforcement.
 While the question simply asks if you’ve transacted in cryptocurrencies, a failure to accurately answer the question could constitute a willful omission that carries higher penalties and even a criminal investigation.

 At the same time, the agency has sought to hire cryptocurrency experts and met with tax authorities from other countries to share data and enforcement strategies.
 These activities suggest that it may be ramping up its resources to begin auditing individuals that it suspects have been evading taxes on their cryptocurrency gains.